valerixb/IcepapOSC/CONTRIBUTING.md

-# Guidelines for Contributing to IcePAPTrend
+# Guidelines for Contributing to IcepapOCS

 The pyIcePAP repository uses [Github Flow][].
 For the contributions, we use the [Fork & Pull Model][]: